 For the past two years I’ve joined a team of regional educators to produce an unconference, edcampPGH.
 This fall edcampPGH happened at Propel Braddock Hills.
 Jesee Schell, the founder and CEO of Schell Games gave an Ignite talk and the fifty participants then continued the conversation on a variety of topics including game-based learning.

 I work with Zulama, a Pittsburgh based company.
 Zulama offers a game-based program for K-12 schools.
-I’m part of a team that provides professional development for educators learning about the Zulama Entertainment Technology Academy.
-In May 2014 I joined Bev Vailencourt and Mary Wilson, two of the other Zulama team members for a certified trainer session.
-Zulama has reached the point where there is a need for trainers not just in the Western Pennsylvania area, but around the country.
+I’m part of a team that develops professional development for educators learning about the Zulama Entertainment Technology Academy.
+This fall I wrote an article, “Core Content and the Power of Play,” for the October Zulama’s newsletter.
+For the article I interviewed three educators who are using a game-based approach to teaching at the elementary, middle, and high school levels.